-The effective tax rate of (92.3)% for the three months ended March 31, 2024 differed from the U.S. federal statutory tax rate of 21% primarily due to state taxes, tax detriments relating to the settlement of RSUs, certain non-deductible expenses including limitations on the amount of deductible officer compensation, and net tax benefits from research and development tax credits.
-The effective tax rate of 42.0% for the three months ended March 31, 2023 differed from the U.S. federal statutory tax rate of 21% primarily due to tax detriments relating to the settlement of RSUs, certain non-deductible expenses, including limitations on the amount of deductible officer compensation, and net tax benefits from research and development tax credits.
+The effective tax rate of (92.3)% for the three and six months ended March 31, 2024 June 30, 2024 differed from the U.S. federal statutory tax rate of 21% primarily due to tax detriments relating to the settlement of RSUs, certain nondeductible expenses including limitations on the amount of deductible officer compensation, state taxes, and net tax benefits from research and development tax credits.
+The effective tax rate for the three and six months ended June 30, 2023 differed from the U.S. federal statutory tax rate of 21% primarily due to state taxes, tax detriments relating to the settlement of RSUs, certain non-deductible expenses including limitations on the amount of deductible officer compensation, and net tax benefits from research and development tax credits.
+The effective tax rate of 42.0% for the three months ended March 31, 2023 differed from the U.S. federal statutory tax rate of 21% primarily due to tax detriments relating to the settlement of RSUs, certain non-deductible expenses, including limitations on the amount of deductible officer compensation, and partially offset by net tax benefits from research and development tax credits.

-During the three months ended March 31, 2024, the Company continued to record reserves for the current year uncertain tax positions recognized within the effective tax rate.
+During the three and six months ended March 31, 2024 June 30, 2024, the Company continued to record reserves for the current year uncertain tax positions recognized within the effective tax rate.
 The Company believes that any change to the unrecognized tax benefits in the next 12 months will not be material to the condensed consolidated financial statements.